 Henry has to ask for a doggy box for the rest of his.
 Clay finishes his pie off in record time.
 The whole damn thing.

 On his way back to his room, Henry’s stomach is not comfortable.
 At all.
-Walking into his bathroom, he mumbles, ”He may dance the soft shoe but lord help anyone this guy wants to kick.”
+Walking into his bathroom, he mumbles, ”He may dance the soft shoe but lord help anyone this guy wants to kick in the face.”